gimmie/quickstart/magento.md

 Here is events include in plugin currently, you can create it manually in portal or wait when someone done it it your site to create automatically with __do nothing__ action.

-- __magento_refer_a_friend__, This event is called when user share your website link to friends and their friend click on the link and register to your ecommece site.
+- __refer_a_friend__, This event is called when user share your website link to friends and their friend click on the link and register to your ecommece site.
 The user who share the link will get the points or actions as you configure in the portal.
-- __magento_register_user__, This event is called when user is success register to your ecommerce site.
+- __register_user__, This event is called when user is success register to your ecommerce site.
-- __magento_purchase_item__, This event is called when user purchases item from your ecommerce site.
+- __purchase_item__, This event is called when user purchases item from your ecommerce site.
-- __magento_purchase_item_in_birthday_month__, This event is called when user purchases item in their birthday month.
+- __purchase_item_in_birthday_month__, This event is called when user purchases item in their birthday month.
-- __magento_top_spender_of_the_month__, This event is called in the first day of next month on the user who purchases the most.
+- __top_spender_of_the_month__, This event is called in the first day of next month on the user who purchases the most.

 ## Installation